 Note that under the current system, for purposes of determining a project's eligibility for TEA status, some individual states choose to rely solely on the ACS 5-year survey, without taking into account the BLS county data.
-Arguably that would comply with the USCIS May 2013 Policy Memorandum referenced earlier in this section.
-However, that method might result in the state using less recent data than it would if it instead used the Handbook or Census-Share Method.
+That method might result in the state using less recent data than it would if it instead used the Handbook method.
 The ACS survey data relates to a 5-year period that ends in the year prior to the year that the BLS method measures.
 For example, if the relevant date for determining a TEA is as of June 2015, the ACS alone would use the data for January 2009 through December 2013.
 The relevant BLS data would relate to the year ended 2014.
 For 2015, the ACS alone would result in more census tracts that meet the High Unemployment Threshold, then would result if the BLS county data was also taken into account.
-87
+76